Something’s Fishy (ages 7-8)

 Marine Science for Girls

 Explorers spend an exciting week at the lab and in the field.
-Get a behind-the-scenes glimpse at how scientists and trainers do research with Long Marine Lab’s marine mammals.
-Girls will spend two days working with seals, sea lions, and dolphins alongside the lab’s experts.
-Later in the week, we’ll travel south to experience the beautiful Big Sur coast after a morning of hiking and exploration at Point Lobos State Reserve.
+Discover how using technology can help scientists learn more about elephants seals, the deep sea, and more!
+During the week, we’ll travel south to experience the beautiful Big Sur coast after a morning of hiking and exploration at Point Lobos State Reserve.
 Thursday afternoon we’ll arrive in Big Sur where we’ll set-up camp and swim in the river before settling down for a great night of story telling, star gazing, and camping at Riverside Campground.
 Finally, wrap up a great week of fun with a kayak adventure on the Monterey Bay.
 Please note: Participants need to supply their own sleeping bags and sleeping pads.
 Restroom facilities, including showers, are available at Riverside Campground.

 Fees include all transportation and field excursion costs.
 Children bring their own lunches and snacks.